-Club Sporting Facilities Hospitality Facilities On-Water Activity Indoor Club Activity Competition Rowing Level Rowing Level Rowing Level 2 Rowing Level 2 Rowing Level 2 All COVID-Secure facilities open with specific limitations COVID-Secure catering & bar facilities open with specific limitations All crew boats allowed subject to COVID- Secure protocols Indoor training allowed subject to COVID-Secure protocols COVID-Secure Private Matches and Affiliated Competitions (TBC)
+Club Sporting Facilities Hospitality Facilities On-Water Activity Indoor Club Activity Competition Rowing Level Rowing Level Rowing Level 2 Rowing Level Rowing Level 2 All COVID-Secure facilities open with specific limitations COVID-Secure catering & bar facilities open with specific limitations All crew boats allowed subject to COVID- Secure protocols Indoor training allowed subject to COVID-Secure protocols COVID-Secure Private Matches and Affiliated Competitions

 When Step 3 is confirmed, we expect that organised COVID-Secure indoor training and group exercise training will become possible.
 Indoor hospitality will be permitted subject to the rule of six.
 With domestic stays allowed, we would expect Affiliated Competitions to be allowed at this stage.
+Subject to confirmation of the final guidance, spectators may be permitted at this stage.